 Temporary trail closures

 Trail construction is nearing completion for the Backcountry Trail Flood Rehabilitation Program, but trail construction is still underway on Public Lands.
-For all Public Land closures not related to Backcountry Trail Flood Rehabilitation projects, see Public land and trail closures.
+For all Public Land closures not related to Backcountry Trail Flood Rehabilitation projects, see Public land closures and advisories.

 Information on designated trails within Public Land Use Zones can be found at Public Land Use Zones.

-In response to the damage caused by the 2013 flood, AEP is leading the restoration and reconstruction of priority backcountry trails on public lands.
+In response to the damage caused by the 2013 flood, the Alberta government is leading the restoration and reconstruction of priority backcountry trails on public lands.
 This work aims to restore damaged trails, while simultaneously making them sustainable for the future.
-Below is a list of projects which have been completed under AEP's Backcountry Trail Flood Rehabilitation Program.
+Below is a list of projects which have been completed under the Alberta government's Backcountry Trail Flood Rehabilitation Program.
 This list will continue to be updated as projects are completed.

 For more information on Public Land Use Zones (PLUZs), see Public Land Use Zones.